wise-prince/grpc-java-gradle-hello-world/README.markdown

-# Java gRPC Hello World using Gradle
+# Java gRPC Hello World using Gradle ghjghj

 This code is pretty much gRPC's java hello world example, but on a separate repository and a bit opinionated on generated code placement.